 SEO

-The State of SEO in 2023
+The State of SEO in 2024

-How is the helpful content update different from prior Google updates?
+How is the Helpful Content Update different from prior Google updates?

 As shared by Rebekah Edwards, SEO expert, CEO and co-founder of Clara Agency, “Google wants to rank someone with expertise creating a unique and in-depth piece of content that’s not artificially created in any way.
 It has always followed the northstar of trying to get better and better at keeping manipulators from finding success.”